 The Child Tax Credit is for people who have a qualifying child.
 The maximum amount you can claim is $1000 for each qualifying child.
 The Additional Child Tax Credit is for individuals who receive less than the full amount of Child Tax Credit.
 You may qualify for both the Child Tax Credit and the Additional Child Tax Credit.

 How do I claim an Additional Child Tax Credit?

-You claim the credit by completing a Form 1040 Schedule 8812, Child Tax Credit and attaching it to your income tax return.
+You claim the credit by completing a Form 1040 Schedule 8812, Child Tax Credit (PDF) and attaching it to your income tax return.

 My child is turning 18 this year.
 Can I still get the Additional Child Tax Credit?